 Nola Miller Taos Day School at Taos Pueblo

 Rae Lujan – Taos Municipal Schools - District wide Indian Education Program

 We are thankful for... children, family, friends, teachers, community…YOU!

 As our way of saying thank you to our students and teachers for their hard work and dedication to education, Centinel Bank is awarding grants to Taos County teachers who encourage their students success in creative and innovative ways.

 We care about our students and encourage their success.
 We want to help teachers reward students for achieving it.
 More than ever it is important for our students to remember we’re here for them and support their efforts in positive and meaningful ways.
 Centinel Bank is dedicated to making Taos a better community to live, work, raise a family and call home.
 Our children are our future and as a community, we want to see them grow into strong leaders to develop and nurture our community further.

 If you are a teacher in Taos County and have a program, practice, or idea that will reward learning, good grades, or goal achievement in your classroom, tell us about it!
 Apply for a grant to have your student recognition program funded by Centinel Bank this school year.

 Matthew Sandoval - Scholarship Recipient

 “I received the Treasure of Taos Award, from Centinel Bank of Taos in 2011.
-After I graduated from Penasco Independent School District.
+After I graduated from Peñasco Independent School District.
 I attended New Mexico Highlands University until I graduated in 2015.
 Receiving the scholarship over the course of four years helped me pay for tuition and books at New Mexico Highlands University.
-Thanks to the financial aid given by the bank I was able to graduate Highlands with a Bachelor’s of Science in Biology and Minor in Chemistry without any debt.” – Matthew Sandoval
+Thanks to the financial aid given by the bank I was able to graduate from Highlands with a Bachelor’s of Science in Biology and a Minor in Chemistry without any debt.” – Matthew Sandoval